dijasila/GPAW/doc/tutorials/defects/defects.rst

 ======================

 We now apply the FNV scheme to the triple-negatively charged (`q = -3`) Ga vacancy in GaAs, which a system also considered in Ref. [#FNV]_.
 Due to the high charge state of the defect, electrostatic effects are particularly important here.
-We here consider a 2x2x2 supercell of GaAs, which contains 64 atoms.
+We here consider an NxNxN supercell of GaAs, which contains 8*N**3 atoms.
 The script below calculates the total energies of the supercell with and without the defect, where we created the vacancy by removing the Ga atom at (0,0,0).
 Note how we set the charge in the defect calculation, and that we save the gpw files for further processing.
 Also, note that we do not perform a relaxation for the system with the defect.
-Altogether this script takes around 20 minutes to complete using 8 processors.
+For N=2 this script takes around 30 minutes to complete using 8 processors.

 .. literalinclude:: gaas.py